Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 MetaMask Wallet Review: What are Cryptocurrency Wallets?

-Cryptocurrencies only exist on huge databases called ledgers.
+Cryptocurrencies exist only on large databases called ledgers.
 These ledgers are a record of all the cryptocurrency transactions ever made.
 The most popular kind of cryptocurrency ledger is called a blockchain.

 Don't confuse the term "ledger" with the company of the same name.
 Ledger is a hardware crypto wallet provider - the company deals in some of the most reliable and trusted hardware crypto wallet devices in the industry!

-Private keys are the only way of proving ownership of cryptocurrencies.
+Private keys are the only way to prove ownership of cryptocurrencies.
 This is why it's so important that they are stored safely where no one can get access to them!
 There are several different kinds of wallets available - let's lay them out further on in the MetaMask wallet review.

 What is MetaMask?

-MetaMask is a cryptocurrency wallet which can be used on the Chrome, Firefox and Brave browsers.
-It's also a browser extension.
+MetaMask is a cryptocurrency wallet available as a browser extension for Chrome, Firefox, Brave, Opera, and Edge, among other Chromium-based browsers.
+It is also available as a mobile app.
 This means that it works like a bridge between normal browsers and the Ethereum blockchain.

 Hardware | Software | |